MikeHughesKent/PyHoloscope/docs/source/sim.rst

     predicted_tilt = pyh.off_axis_predict_tilt(hologram,
                                               wavelength = 500e-9,
-                                              pixel_size = 3e-6)
+                                              pixel_size = 3.0e-6)

 which returns (approximately) the tilt angle specified when creating the simulated hologram.
-We can also then go on to reconstruct the object field using the off axis functionality of PyHoloscope.
+We can also then go on to sreconstruct the object field using the off axis functionality of PyHoloscope.

 A further optional argument allows the ``OPD`` to be specified, this is an